 Tip: One of the easiest ways to find influencers is to take a peek at who your competitors are following on Twitter, Pinterest and Facebook.

-While listening on social media you will find yourself engaging in conversations, many that lead to content.
-When listening to individuals across social networks, you can see what questions they have and then provide them with content that answers their questions.
+While listening in on social media, you will end up engaging with customers.
+Many of these conversations will lead to the opportunity for content.
+As you engage on social networks, you will see what questions your customers have and then provide them with content that answers those questions.

 For example, if you see the hashtag #AskaBlogger trending, you could provide your audience with content that came from a blogger and gain views outside of your audience.

 It's easy to be overwhelmed by the vast array of social media monitoring tools.
 To help you wade through the options, we've compiled a guide of 14 social media monitoring tools and their targeted uses.

 - Google Analytics: Through Google Analytics, you can set up a comprehensive social media dashboard and gather social information from all over the web.

 - Hootsuite: You can use Hootsuite's dashboard to oversee all of your social media management and marketing while creating a one-stop shop for your brand's social media marketing needs.

 - TweetDeck: Through the Twitter-owned social media monitoring and management tool TweetDeck, you can schedule tweets and track a wide variety of brand and hashtag mentions.

 - Talkwalker: Talkwalker uses artificial intelligence to provide actionable social media analytics and monitoring.

 - Hashtagify: Through Hashtagify, you can identify leading Twitter and Instagram hashtags and influencers.

 - RiteTag: RiteTag bases its hashtag recommendations on real-time social media engagement.